 Leckie was a staff recording engineer at The Banff Centre in Alberta, and worked as an engineer and producer in Brooklyn at The Bunker Studio and Figure 8 Studios, which led to collaborations with Snack Cat, Danny Jonokuchi, Shahzad Ismaily, Marc Ribot, and composer David Cieri.
 He produced several albums, including Chris McCarthy’s Ropeadope release Still Time To Quit, and mixed five albums by Thumbscrew (Mary Halvorson, Michael Formanek, Tomas Fujiwara).

 Leckie now resides in Los Angeles where he is on the music faculty at Los Angeles City College, and collaborates with like-minded improvisers Hitomi Oba, Logan Hone, Vardan Ovsepian, Nick Mancini, John Tegmeyer, and Josh Nelson.
 He plays in the dusty jazz-soul trio Roll$ Roy¢e with drummer Shawn Baltazor and guitarist Nadav Peled, and composes, arranges, and plays bass in the jazz-chamber music ensemble The Pickaxe String Collective with Will Brahm, Lauren Elizabeth Baba, and Karl McComas-Reichl.
-He works steadily as a composer, and his music can be heard on PBS, BBC, HBO, CNN, and NBC.
-Recent performances include Hardly Strickly Bluegrass Festival in San Francisco, Pilgrimage Festival in Nashville, and Angel City Jazz Festival in Los Angeles.
+His work as a composer can be heard on PBS, BBC, HBO, CNN, and NBC.
+Recent performances include SFJazz and Hardly Strickly Bluegrass Festival in San Francisco, Pilgrimage Festival in Nashville, and Angel City Jazz Festival in Los Angeles.

 From Boston, MA.
 Toured with Harlem Gospel Travelers, Sixto "Sugarman" Rodriguez, and Cat Toren's “Human Kind.”
 Played Blue